-The first thing I did was change her bath time.
+The first thing I did was to change her bath time.

 I normally give my little one a bath around 6 p.m. to 9 p.m. but I realized that if I try to change her bath time to one certain time, it may help her feel fresh and clean.

 Her new bath time was now 9 p.m.

 The second thing I did was immediately feed my little one right after her bath.

 By swaddling her with a receiving blanket and loosely wrapping her in this super soft blanket I use, I figured she’ll be able to sleep better.

-The third thing I did was set the bedroom environment.
+The third thing I did was to set the mood.

 I made sure there was dim lighting by using this amazing Himalayan lamp I purchased.
 I also tried to keep the noise to a minimum.
-By doing this, I wanted my little one to understand that dark time means sleeping time.
+I wanted my little one to understand that dark time means sleeping time and quietness.

 When I implemented this plan on day 3, I saw little results but as we moved on to day 4 and 5, my daughter finally followed through!